soggybag/glitch-storm/README.md

 * **Timer2** generates PWM audio by changing the duty cycle on pin 11.
 * **Timer1** generates an **interrupt** at the audio sample rate.
-* Inside the interrupt, we evaluate the current equation and update the audio signal.
+  * Inside the interrupt, we evaluate the current equation and update the audio PWM value.

+Read more about timers PWM here: https://docs.arduino.cc/tutorials/generic/secrets-of-arduino-pwm/

 ### 🎛 **buttonsManager() — Handle Button Presses**